lunchboxer/spelling-master/src/lib/level3-glossary.md

 women
 : More than one female adult.
 "Those women are world-class athletes."

-won't
+won’t
 : Will not.
-"I won't be able to attend the party tonight."
+"I won’t be able to attend the party tonight."

 worn
 : Damaged from use.
 "My worn out sneakers have holes now."

 worried
 : Troubled, concerned.
-"I was worried about you when you didn't call."
+"I was worried about you when you didn’t call."

 worth
 : Having value equal to cost or importance.
 "This antique vase is worth hundreds of dollars."